harrison-tran/recruiting-prompts/README.md

 - Tone: Rephrase the notes to be objective and evidence-based.
 Replace subjective feelings (e.g., 'good vibe,' 'seems nervous') with factual observations (e.g., 'Established strong rapport,' 'Spoke quickly initially but gained confidence when discussing past projects').
 - Clarity: Expand any shorthand or abbreviations into their full form (e.g., 'proj mngmt' becomes 'project management').
 Correct all spelling and grammatical errors.

---- Rough Notes to process ---
+--- ROUGH NOTES TO PROCESS ---

 ```